Mozer/wav2lip_extension/README_optional.md

 # Optional readme
-## Optional steps to make work other languages and voice pitch
+## Optional steps to make Silero TTS work with other languages

-6.0.
-[Optional] edit "\SillyTavern-Extras\server.py" to make other languages working (English is working by default):
+1. [Optional] edit "\SillyTavern-Extras\server.py" to make other languages working (English is working by default):

 lines 818-841, replace whole old tts_generate() function with new one.
 OLD:
 ```